arakakimath/order-logistics-api/README.md

 - **🍃 MongoDB + Mongoose** – NoSQL database with a schema-based ORM for flexible and scalable data persistence.
 - **🐳 Docker** – Containerized infrastructure for consistent development and deployment environments.
 - **📦 Clean Architecture** – Separation of concerns for a modular, testable, and scalable codebase.
-- **🔐 JWT Authentication (RS256)** – Secure user authentication using private/public key encryption.
+- **🔐 JWT Authentication (ES256)** – Secure user authentication using private/public key encryption and ECDSA algorithm.
 - **🛡️ Zod** – Schema-based validation for environment variables, request body, query, and params.
 - **🧪 Vitest + Supertest** – Unit and integration testing for ensuring API reliability and robustness.
 - **📝 ESLint** – Code formatting and linting for maintaining consistent code quality.